On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Measuring the topology

 In the above we explained how to construct invariant Radon measures on some spaces.
-Focusing now on measure classes merely, we observe that $\scrS$ is a source in diagram~(\ref{eq:broadpic}) (for every other space in the diagram there is a map from $\scrS$ to the space), thus pushing the measure class from $\scrS$ to each other space and using Lemma~\ref{lem:compactiblemeasure} and the commutativity of the diagram we obtain the following corollary.
+Focusing now on measure classes merely, we observe that $\scrS$ is a source in Diagram~(\ref{eq:broadpic}) (for every other space in the diagram there is a map from $\scrS$ to the space), thus pushing the measure class from $\scrS$ to each other space and using Theorem~\ref{thm:compactiblemeasure} and the commutativity of the diagram we obtain the following corollary.

-\begin{corollary} There is a unique way to obtain measure classes on each space in diagram~(\ref{eq:broadpic}) such that all maps are measure class preserving and it is compatible with all the measure classes we have considered on various spaces so far. \end{corollary}
+\begin{corollary} Each of the spaces in Diagram~(\ref{eq:broadpic}) is endowed with a measure class such that all maps in the diagram are measure class preserving.
+Moreover, all measures considered on the various spaces so far on a given space from Diagram~(\ref{eq:broadpic}) belong to the same measure class. \end{corollary}